Golden, Colorado, Historical Points Walking Tour

 The battle to choose a permanent home for the capital pitted wealthy Denver businessmen who wanted a convenient, civilized seat of power in Denver against rural agrarian and mining communities opposed to handing more power to the big city.
 On December 9, 1867, the legislature met in Loveland’s building and heatedly debated where to place the capital.
 A vote was taken and the decision to relocate the capital to Denver was decided by a single elector.
 Goldenites were aghast and alleged bribes bought the deciding vote.

-Opened in 1913 by Henry and Dorothy Foss, the Foss Drug Store was a Golden institution for nearly a century.
+Opened in 1913 by Henry and Dorothy Foss, Foss Drug was a Golden institution for nearly a century.
 What began as a simple drug and sundry store expanded over the decades and overtook the buildings on both sides.
 Foss had the State’s first liquor license, which it obtained before prohibition, and could issue prescribed alcohol.
 After prohibition, the liquor store became a major portion of the company’s business.
 In the 1970s, Foss introduced its own house bourbon label called Ski Country.
-The bourbon was bottled in collectable decorative decanters designed by Barbara Foss, who created skiers, animals, Native Americans and more.
+The liquor was bottled in collectable decorative decanters designed by Barbara Foss.
+The designs included everything from skiers to ruffed grouse to the famous Colorado School of Mines mascot.
+See dozens of examples on the GHM&P Online Collection.
 During its heyday, Foss Drugs was a social hub.
 It featured a restaurant and soda fountain that were popular with residents and Mines students alike.
 Foss Drug closed its doors in 2007.

 13. Astor House